 Abstract-Modularity, or the division of systems into interrelated and hierarchical subsystems, has been considered to be a powerful concept in many domains for many decades.
 While modular artifacts are believed to have the potential to exhibit several beneficial characteristics, including evolvability, the actual realization of this evolvability - or flexibility over time - remains challenging.
 Actually, systems in almost all domains, both physical artefacts and administrative and/or information systems, face severe evolvability issues, which are closely related to some of the most pressing challenges of our time.
 The availability of design rules and patterns, allowing the design of systems that exhibit higher levels of evolvability than currently known, could lead to huge benefits in terms of productivity, sustainability, and innovation.
-A special session on Evolvable Modularity Patterns is included in the PATTERNS 2017 conference in Athens, Greece.
-Four papers explore architectural patterns that could contribute to attaining evolvable modular structures, and therefore to the benefits that such architectures could entail.
+In the PATTERNS 2018 conference in Barcelona, Spain, a second special session on Evolvable Modularity Patterns is included.
+Three papers explore architectural patterns that could contribute to attaining evolvable modular structures, and therefore to the benefits that such architectures could entail.